Towards Cross Domain Generalization of Hamiltonian Representation via Meta Learning: Introduction

 \section{Introduction}

-Deep learning has succeeded in many application areas such as image classification, image generation, NLPs, and so on \cite{reed2016generative, tan2019efficientnet, raffel2020exploring, gu2022vector}.
-One of the major roles of such accomplishment was capable of parameterizing useful representations from data with neural networks~\cite{chen2020simple, van2017neural, hamilton2017inductive}.
-However, grafting deep learning onto physics is yet another problem.
+Deep learning has succeeded in many application areas such as image classification, image generation, natural language processing, and so on \citep{reed2016generative, tan2019efficientnet, raffel2020exploring, gu2022vector}.
+One of the major roles of such accomplishment was capable of parameterizing useful representations from data with neural networks~\citep{chen2020simple, van2017neural, hamilton2017inductive}.
+However, grafting deep learning to physics is yet another problem.
 They struggle to learn conservation laws or implicit physical geometries or symmetries.
-Although various studies make the model learn the conservative quantities or symmetries inside the system~\cite{greydanus2019hamiltonian, sanchez2019hamiltonian, liu2021machine}, they still suffer from several drawbacks.
-Previous works that try to induce physical biases into neural networks are system-specific, which means that if a model is trained for one system, it cannot easily adapt to another system with different physical laws.
+Although various studies make the model learn the conservative quantities or symmetries inside the system~\citep{greydanus2019hamiltonian, sanchez2019hamiltonian, liu2021machine}, these approaches are system-specific, which means that if a model is trained for one system, it cannot easily adapt to another system with different physical laws.
 Since systems whose physics is unknown have more sparse data, these flaws make the standard supervised learning methods harder to learn the physics of the system.

-Here, we focus our objectives on systems that Hamiltonian mechanics can formulate.
-Systems governed by Hamiltonian mechanics inhere symmetries, and their state trajectories are laid on a specific manifold called the symplectic manifold~\cite{libermann2012symplectic, arnol2013mathematical}.
-Moreover, almost all of the physics in our nature have its own conservation laws and Hamiltonian mechanics relates the state of the system to its corresponding conservative quantities (usually energy).
+One of the current extents of this limitation is crafting the generalization of a fixed type of system across various parameter environments~\citep{lee2021identifying, yin2021leads, kirchmeyer2022generalizing, li2023metalearning}.
+Here, one can think of an extension of building a unified model that is not limited to adapting to various parameter environments within a single system type, but instead generalizes across the vast landscape of different system types.
+In this paper, we focus our objectives on systems that Hamiltonian mechanics can formulate.
+Systems governed by Hamiltonian mechanics inhere symmetries, and their state trajectories are laid on the symplectic manifold~\citep{libermann2012symplectic, arnol2013mathematical}.
+Moreover, almost all of the physics in our nature has its own conservation laws, and Hamiltonian mechanics relates the state of the system to its corresponding conservative quantities (usually energy).

-In this work, we search for the generalized representations that share the essence of Hamiltonian mechanics (which is generalized by Hamilton's equations) that can be learned by a neural network.
-Thereby, making no further assumptions such as physical priors to the model, we aim to learn the physics of the system through a data-driven approach and add more physical interpretability to neural networks.
+In this work, we search for the generalized representation that shares the essence of Hamiltonian mechanics that a neural network can learn.
+In doing so, we aim to make the model easily adaptable to unseen physics.